timtroendle/urban-occupants-paper/doc/main.md

 The unknown and bounded heating power $\Phi_{HC, nd, k}^d$ is determined by the need to reach the set point temperature as defined by the heating system control.
 According to [@cen13790:2008] it is assumed that the controller has a perfect dwelling model and can hence determine the necessary heating power in a precise manner.

-## Simulation Model

-The distinct sub models of the heating control systems, the dwellings, and the citizens, are linked and implemented in an open-source simulation model [@energyagents].
-While the conceptual models as defined above would allow for a separate, three stages approach of simulation, in which citizens occupancy is simulated first, heating set points are simulated consecutively, and indoor temperatures and thermal powers of dwellings are simulated as a last step, the model has been implemented in an agent-based manner in which these three stages are simulated consecutively.
-This will allow amending the model by aspects which add other relationships between the layers than the one depicting in Fig. @fig:flow-chart-time-step.

 ## Model Calibration

 The following subsection describes methods to calibrate the conceptual model as defined above.
 In particular two types of data sets are taken into account: (1) time use survey (TUS) data and (2) aggregated census data, which both are available for many regions of the world, and in the case of TUS data, even in a standardised manner [@ctus].
 The TUS data is used to calibrate the occupancy model, whereas the aggregated census data is used to generate a synthetic population.
 In addition to these, a micro sample of census data is necessary, i.e. fully detailed census data for a fraction of the population.
 For the approach described in this study, that data must be available in the TUS data set, i.e. for each participant whose time use is recorded in the study, we will demand features of the participant as well, e.g. their socio-economic situation.